Road to Morocco

 Road to Morocco is a 1942 American comedy film starring Bing Crosby, Bob Hope and Dorothy Lamour, and featuring Anthony Quinn and Dona Drake.
-The film, which was written by Frank Butler and Don Hartman and directed by David Butler for Paramount Pictures, is the third of the "Road to …" films.
+Written by Frank Butler and Don Hartman and directed by David Butler, it's the third of the "Road to ..." films.
 It was preceded by Road to Zanzibar (1941) and followed by Road to Utopia (1946).
-The story is about two fast-talking guys castaway on a desert shore and sold into slavery to a beautiful princess.
-The setting is in Morocco.
+The story is about two fast-talking guys cast away on a desert shore and sold into slavery to a princess.
+In 1996, Road to Morocco was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Plot

-The film opens with a sea freighter exploding.
-While the cause of the explosion remains a mystery, two stowaways, Jeff Peters and Orville 'Turkey' Jackson, are seen floating on wreckage.
-It is revealed that Orville's smoking habit caused the blast, and the two men joke about cannibalism as they spot land.
-Upon reaching the beach, Orville reminds Jeff of his promise to Aunt Lucy to take care of him, but Jeff says she died before he could agree to it.
+A freighter explodes off the coast of North Africa under mysterious circumstances.
+All hands are accounted for save for stowaways Jeff Peters and Orville 'Turkey' Jackson, the latter's smoking habit causing the explosion.
+Upon reaching land, Orville reminds Jeff of his promise to Aunt Lucy to take care of him, but Jeff says she died before he could agree to it.
 Conveniently, a camel appears, and they hitch a ride.

 As Jeff and Orville make their way into the city, they are nearly run over by Arabs led by Sheik Mullay Kasim, who has come to propose to Princess Shalmar.
-Orville is approached by men carrying a mysterious woman in a veiled box, and her hand takes his before they leave.
+Orville is approached by men carrying a mysterious woman in a veiled palanquin, and her hand takes his before they leave.
 While at a restaurant, Jeff and Orville plan to skip out on the bill, but a man takes Jeff aside and gives him some money.
-Jeff had sold Orville, and although he is initially angry, he eventually calms down after Jeff promises to buy him back.
+Jeff has sold Orville, and although he is initially angry, he eventually calms down after Jeff promises to buy him back.
 Two men then throw a hood over Orville and carry him off.

 Jeff has a vision of Aunt Lucy, who shames him for selling Orville.
 He attempts to buy Orville back but discovers that he has been sold once again.
 Aunt Lucy then advises Jeff to find Orville and suggests that he sing his favorite song.
 Jeff walks and sings until a note and Orville's locket are thrown from the palace, warning him of danger.
 Jeff climbs over the palace wall and hears a woman singing.
 He sneaks in and finds Orville with Princess Shalmar and other beautiful girls.

 Jeff storms into the palace but is caught by guards.
 Orville pretends not to know him, resulting in the princess dismissing everyone except Jeff.
 Orville then confesses to their engagement, but the princess reveals that she bought him and that her wise man advised her to marry him.
 The princess invites Jeff to stay, and Orville is waited on by girls, including Mihirmah, who confesses her love for him.
 Jeff confronts Orville, who then has him thrown out.